top of page

 Cost

-A program for students interested in computer science and related fields, Spark SIP offers students the opportunity to learn from and connect with prominent industry professionals, while undertaking research in real-world settings through the internship program.
-The program requires a student to be able to work full-time (30-40 hours per work) for 8-12 weeks throughout the summer to be eligible to participate.
-The program offers a maximum stipend of $500.
+A standout among summer research programs for high school students, Spark SIP offers students the opportunity to learn from and connect with prominent industry professionals, while undertaking research in real-world settings through the internship program.
+As one of the top summer research programs for high school students, Spark SIP requires a student to be able to work full-time (30-40 hours per work) for 8-12 weeks throughout the summer to be eligible to participate.
+The program offers a maximum stipend of $500, it provides a valuable opportunity to gain hands-on experience in the tech industry, making it a great option when exploring summer research programs for high school students.

 Cost: None

-RSI is generally considered the most selective research program for high school students in STEM.
-This program, hosted jointly by MIT and CEE, accepts about 80 students each year.
-In the program, students work with a Boston-based researcher on an independent project.
-At the end of the program, students then present their research to the broader community in a conference style.
-In 2019, there were about 1600 applicants for 80 spots or around a 5% acceptance rate for the program.
+RSI is widely regarded as one of the most selective summer research programs for high school students in STEM.
+This program, hosted jointly by MIT and CEE, accepts about 80 students each year, making it one of the top choices for students seeking summer research programs for high school students.
+In the program, students work with a Boston-based researcher on an independent project, offering an immersive and hands-on experience similar to other elite summer research programs for high school students.
+At the end of the program, students then present their research to the broader community in a conference style, a hallmark of many leading summer research programs for high school students.
+In 2019, there were about 1600 applicants for 80 spots or around a 5% acceptance rate further cements its reputation as one of the most competitive summer research programs for high school students.

 Cost: None

-This program combines college-level workshops and lab research in subjects such as civil and urban engineering, mechanical and electrical engineering, and robotics.
-It is open to high school sophomores and juniors.
-Students can get supervision from graduate or postdoctoral students at the NYU Tandon School of Engineering over the course of seven weeks.
-Students will also receive presentation and public speaking training from ARISE's partners at Irondale Ensemble Project, and will present their research findings to NYU faculty and graduate students, ARISE peers, other academic experts, family members, and friends at the program's concluding colloquium.
-A stipend of at least $750 is provided to each participant.
+This program is one of the top summer research programs for high school students, combining college-level workshops and lab research in subjects such as civil and urban engineering, mechanical and electrical engineering, and robotics.
+It is open to high school sophomores and juniors, it stands out among summer research programs for high school students by offering students the opportunity to get supervision from graduate or postdoctoral students at the NYU Tandon School of Engineering over the course of seven weeks.
+Students will also receive presentation and public speaking training from ARISE's partners at Irondale Ensemble Project, and will present their research findings to NYU faculty and graduate students, ARISE peers, other academic experts, family members, and friends at the program's concluding colloquium. .
+Participants in this competitive summer research program for high school students also receive a stipend of at least $750, adding to the program's appeal.

 Cost: None

-This long-running program, which began in 1996, allows San Francisco students from underrepresented populations in STEM professions to learn about science and sustainability while also receiving mentorship, building professional skills, and more – all while being compensated for their efforts.
-Throughout the program, students also participate in seminars and conferences.
+This long-running program, which began in 1996, is one of the most impactful summer research programs for high school students in San Francisco.
+It allows San Francisco students from underrepresented populations in STEM professions to learn about science and sustainability while also receiving mentorship, building professional skills, and more – all while being compensated for their efforts.
+Throughout the program, students in this summer research program for high school students participate in seminars and conferences, gaining valuable exposure to the scientific community, all while being compensated for their efforts.

 Cost: None

 Conducted from June 27th to July 29th this year, the Simons Summer Research Program gives high school students the opportunity to undertake hands-on research in a variety of disciplines, ranging from science and math to engineering.
-Students can join research teams, collaborate with faculty members, learn about laboratory equipment and methodologies, and get to fully experience life at a research university.
-Students must be 16+ to be eligible for application, and obtain 2 letters of recommendation.
+As part of this summer research program for high school students, participants join research teams, collaborate with faculty members, learn about laboratory equipment and methodologies, and get to fully experience life at a research university.
+To be eligible for this summer research program for high school students, applicants must be 16+ to be eligible for application, and obtain 2 letters of recommendation.
 The program has an acceptance rate of about 8%.
-Students receive a stipend for their participation.
+Students receive a stipend for their participation, making it one of the most sought-after summer research programs for high school students.

 Cost: None

-Designed for advanced students in their sophomore and junior years, this program is highly selective, and offers students the chance to conduct research in a wide list of fields ranging from Biochemistry to Religious Studies.
-Participants are placed under the guidance of a faculty mentor, and get to work in the laboratories of the University of Iowa campus.
+Designed for advanced students in their sophomore and junior years, this program is one of the most competitive summer research programs for high school students, offering participants the opportunity to conduct research in a wide variety of fields ranging from Biochemistry to Religious Studies.
+Students in this summer research program for high school students are placed under the guidance of a faculty mentor, and get to work in the laboratories of the University of Iowa campus.
 The length of the program is 5 weeks.
-Applications for this program close on February 18th.
+Applications for this highly selective summer research program for high school students close on February 18th, making it crucial for interested students to apply early.

 Cost: $6395

-The Clark Scholars Program is a 6 week long comprehensive research program, giving students the opportunity to conduct research in practically every field, from accounting to dance to philosophy and everything in between.
+The Clark Scholars Program is a 6 week summer research program for high school students that offers a comprehensive research experience in nearly every field, from accounting to dance to philosophy and everything in between.
 One-on-one research with academics, as well as weekly seminars, discussions, and field visits, are all part of the curriculum.
 With just 12 students selected each year, the Clark Scholars Program is very competitive.
 Applicants must be 17+ by the program start date.
-The program offers a stipend of $750.
+This summer research program for high school students also includes a stipend of $750.
 The application for this year closes on February 16th.

 Cost: None

-PROMYS offers a 6 week long program for mathematically gifted students.
+PROMYS is a prestigious summer research program for high school students that offers a 6-week immersive experience for mathematically gifted individuals.
 The curriculum emphasizes exploration and discovery.
 Students in this program, which is open to all high school students above the age of 14, attend lectures, advanced seminars, conduct mathematical research, and work on problem sets alone or in groups.
-Each year, about 80 applications are accepted.
+Each year, about 80 students are selected for this summer research program for high school students.
 The application deadline for PROMYS this year is March 15th.

 Cost: $5,150 (financial aid is available for families earning under $60,000 per year)

 This program is for rising high school juniors and seniors.
 Students are offered research experience in areas of various STEM fields, such as cancer immunology, pharmacogenomics of anticancer agents, physics, biophysics, bioengineering, and electrical engineering.
 Those accepted into the program are matched with another student and a teacher from the field of their choice.
-The program is 6 weeks long, with a required time commitment of 30-35 hours per week.
+This summer research program for high school students lasts 6 weeks and requires a time commitment of 30-35 hours per week, allowing students to dive deep into hands-on research and STEM exploration.

 Cost: None